Freddie Freeman Player Props: Dodgers vs. Reds

 Freddie Freeman At The Plate

-- Freeman has driven in a run in 22 games this year (36.1%), including nine games with more than one RBI (14.8%).
-He has also driven in three or more of his team's runs in six contests.
+- Freeman has picked up an RBI in 35.5% of his games this year, with two or more RBI in 14.5% of his games.
+He has also driven in three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.